 Sweat is natural during the hot temperatures of summer and some people sweat more than others.
 Working with thick socks in heavy duty boots will almost always lead to sweaty feet.
 To avoid some of the other issues on this list, it is important to follow a proper foot care regime.
 Wash your feet daily with soap and dry thoroughly.
 Give your feet some time in the evening with nothing on to relax and breath.

-Frequently Asked Questions About the Best Summer Work Boots
+Frequently Asked Questions About Summer Work Boots

-The right boots for your working conditions is extremely important and we’ve covered some of the best summer work boots, the most common features, and the issues you can avoid by making the right choice.
+The right boots for your working conditions is extremely important and we’ve covered some of the top summer work boots, the most common features, and the issues you can avoid by making the right choice.

 Here are some common questions about work boots and answers that may help.